Skip to content

 GoP rebatching never splits a GoP across chunks, so streams with long keyframe intervals can produce chunks much larger than max_bytes.

-max_bytes = None class-attribute instance-attribute
+max_bytes class-attribute instance-attribute

 Chunk size threshold in bytes.
 None means use LIVE's default.

-max_rows = None class-attribute instance-attribute
+max_rows class-attribute instance-attribute

 Maximum rows per sorted chunk.
 None means use LIVE's default.

-max_rows_if_unsorted = None class-attribute instance-attribute
+max_rows_if_unsorted class-attribute instance-attribute

 Maximum rows per unsorted chunk.
 None means use LIVE's default.

-split_size_ratio = None class-attribute instance-attribute
+split_size_ratio class-attribute instance-attribute

 If set, split chunks so no two archetype groups sharing a chunk differ in byte size by more than this factor.
 Values should be >= 1; at 1.0, every archetype is forced into its own chunk.